 PRESIDENT Emmerson Mnangagwa says the country’s land reform exercise is irreversible and government is now focused on enhancing productivity on the farms.

-Addressing mourners at the state memorial service of former leader Cde Robert Mugabe, President Mnangagwa said over 365 000 families benefited from the land reform programme spearheaded by his predecessor.
+Addressing mourners at the state memorial service of former leader Cde Robert Mugabe, President Mnangagwa said over 365 000 families benefited from the land reform programme spearheaded

 “Allow me to state that, our land Reform will never be reversed.
 It is sacred, complete and finished.
 We remain firm and unshakable on this matter.
 Now the challenge for us is to be productive as we modernise and mechanise our agriculture processes.
 We must equally use our land sustainably, be it in agriculture, mining or tourism, so that we bequeath it to future generations”.

 Under Zimbabwe’s land reform exercise programme white commercial farmers who owned over 70 percent of arable land lost their holdings to the marginalised indigenise who were crowded in semi-arid and arid regions.

 However, the administration of President Mnangagwa has committed to compensate the former farmers in line with Zimbabwe’s constitution.
 ENDS